-Some use the best herb grinder for chopping herbs, while others prefer a blender.
+Some use the best herb grinder for chopping herbs, while others prefer to use a high-performing blender.
 Bullet blenders have been around for a while.
-The original Magic Bullet was a big hit when it came out, and since then, many a high-speed blender has appeared.
+The original Magic Bullet was a big hit when it came out, and since then, many high-speed blenders have appeared.
 The original Magic Bullet or Nutri Bullet is still available too, and many people love it enough to give it five-star reviews.
 It’s compact, easy to use, and comes with plenty of accessories to get you started.
 The food processor has more compatible accessories available online.
-While it’s not the most advanced Bullet or blender on the market, many customers think it’s the best blender for crushing ice, making smoothies or a quick shake on the run.
+While it’s not the most advanced Bullet or blender on the market, many customers think it’s the best blender for crushing ice, making smoothies, or a quick shake on the run.
 If you prefer fresh juice in the morning, take a look at the best masticating juicer on the market instead.

 There’s nothing complicated here.
 No confusing buttons or blades, just the basics.
 If you’re looking for something more involved, you can try a Nutri Bullet or Ninja, or Baby Bullet to suit your needs.
 Any Bullet blender review will tell you precisely what these involve.